 Pink Picasso Paint Kits Update | Shark Tank Season 13

-Who doesn’t like getting creative?
-Nowadays, creativity is a celebrated pursuit, and any product that allows people to get in touch with that side of themselves is amazing.
-Pink Picasso provides one of those products.
-Will the sharks see the spark in this deal after it’s pitched on Shark Tank Season 13?
+were Who doesn’t like getting creative?
+Partners Ashley and Brittany Silfies are inspiring customers to get in touch with their creative side with Pink Picasso, a paint-by-numbers kit.
+Will the sharks see the spark in this deal during their Shark Tank Season 13 pitch?
 Read our Pink Picasso update to find out.

 Shark Tank Pink Picasso Update